← Geology/Environment (Map/Topography (Geodetic/Gradient/Curvature))

 Distance/azimuth calculator for 2 latitude and longitude points (great circle/ellipsoid)

-Calculate the distance and direction (initial/terminal) from the latitude and longitude of two points.
+Calculate distance, initial bearing, and final bearing between two latitude/longitude points.
 You can switch between sphere (great circle) and WGS84 (ellipsoid).

 All calculations are done within the browser and no input is sent.